Referral Fraud

 Direct financial loss

-Obviously, every fake referral pays out a bonus to someone who gamed the system.
-Referral credits, cash bonuses, free months, account upgrades — you're giving them to a fraudster and their puppet accounts.
+Every fake referral pays a bonus to somebody who gamed the system.
+Referral credits, cash, free months, account upgrades: all of it handed to a freeloader and a cast of imaginary friends dreamed up to collect it.Program credibility

 When fraudsters dilute your referral program, legitimate referrers lose trust.
-Payout thresholds get raised, verification gets stricter, and the people who actually bring you good users get punished for the behavior of bad actors.
+Payout thresholds get raised, verification gets stricter, and the people who actually bring you good users are punished for the behavior of the ones who don't.Distorted metrics

-Dregs analyzes referral fraud from multiple angles simultaneously with its pipeline of AI-assisted analyzers.
-A fraudster might disguise one signal, but disguising all of them at once — device details, identity relationships, profile quality, and behavior — is substantially harder.
+Dregs analyzes referral fraud from several angles at once, with custom rules and lists implemented as a pipeline of AI-assisted analyzers.
+A fraudster can disguise one signal.
+Disguising device details, identity relationships, profile quality, and behavior simultaneously is considerably harder.

 Relationship Graphs

 Dregs automatically maps relationships between accounts that share devices, IPs, sessions, or behavioral patterns.
-When someone refers themselves, both the referrer and the referred account are linked together by the shared device.
-By the third fake referral, you have a clear cluster — the original referrer at the center, with a web of puppet accounts radiating out.
+In a self-referral, the referrer and the referred account are linked by the device they have in common.
+By the third fake referral you have a clear cluster: the referrer at the center, with the puppet accounts radiating outward.

 Referrer Device Matching

-Self-referral is the most common form of referral fraud, and the simplest to catch.
-The fraudster clicks their own referral link and signs up from the same device.
-Dregs matches the device fingerprint instantly — no cookies, no IP matching needed.
-The Uniqueness score drops for both accounts the moment the referred signup happens, even if they used incognito mode or a different browser.
+Self-referral is the most common form of referral fraud and the simplest to catch: the fraudster clicks the referral link and signs up from the same device.
+Dregs matches the device fingerprint automatically, with no cookies or IP matching required.
+The Uniqueness score drops for both accounts the moment the referred signup lands, incognito mode and a fresh browser notwithstanding.

 Profiles Lack Authenticity